 Except for encouraging people to wear masks and wash their hands often, we wanted to help them to actively do so.
 Since they were often hard to access, we gave people DIY ideas on how to make masks from home to use for themselves or for those who wanted to donate to hospitals that were facing shortages.
 We did the same for hand sanitizers.
 Since they were very hard to find, we posted ideas on how they could make them at home.

 Most of all, we believe we contributed by spreading positive messages to our followers in these hard times when they most needed them.
 In addition to our usual DIY and useful tricks content, we shared wholesome videos of emotional surprises, adorable babies, and cute animals, hoping to lift our audience’s mood as much as we could.

 Although there is serious economic turbulence in the world right now, MetDaan has not done any layoffs or furloughs.
 If anything, we’re only growing, as we have opened new positions.

 Our work environment does not look the same as it once had and that’s okay.
 We’re taking all the measures we can to ensure the safety of our staff.
 What we’ve done is:

 Although working from home had its benefits of cutting back on commute time, more family time, and so on, our whole team was very enthusiastic to get back to their work routines.
 Office life has some perks that simply can’t be replaced.
-Things we had missed include (but aren’t limited to) collaborating together face-to-face rather than over a Zoom call, getting back to our own offices rather than working from our improvised workspaces on the kitchen table, and the verbal office banter that eases work tension rather than memes and links of funny videos.
+Things we had missed include (but aren’t limited to) collaborating together face-to-face rather than over a Zoom call, getting back to our own offices rather than working from our improvised workspaces on the kitchen table, and verbal office banter to ease work tension and boost team morale rather than memes and funny video links.

 Getting back to the office has given us a sense of normality.
 Although it is a new normal which we’ll have to get used to, we’re still grateful to be back and continue working as a team (while respecting the distancing measures).